 To Sow / Propagate:

-~ Sow more Green Manures to cover ground if needed (Phacelia, Crimson Clover, Mustard)
+~ Sow more Green Manures to cover plots

 ~ Take cuttings of non-flowering shoots of Fuchsia, Pelargonium and Hydrangea

-~ Pot on second sowing of summer annuals as backup plants
+~ Pot on the last of this year’s summer bedding as backup plants

-~ Start to sow spring bedding like Wallflowers and Bellis for next year’s spring display end of this month and beginning August
+~ Start to sow spring bedding like Wallflowers and Bellis for next year’s spring display beginning August

 ~ Sow spring cabbages like ‘April’ or Curley Kales for over wintering